Spaceways: Critical reception

-Spaceways was not well received by critics, and its poor production values soon relegated the film to the bottom of cinema playbills and drive-ins, mainly as fill-in fodder.
-Film reviewer Glenn Erickson, writing in DVD Savant, noted: "The disappointment of Spaceways is finding out that it is really a lukewarm murder mystery in a science fiction setting".
+The film disappointed science fiction fans who claimed it had too much "murder mystery" in it and not enough science fiction.
+Historian Tom Johnson opined "The film was hampered by cheap sets, stock footage, a dull lead hero and a lack of action."
+Glenn Erickson, writing in DVD Savant, noted: "The disappointment of Spaceways is finding out that it is really a lukewarm murder mystery in a science fiction setting".